Frank-Proulx/pig-latin/README.md

 Code: pigLatin("a");
 Expected Output: "away"

+Test: "It will test if the first letter is a vowel and if so add "way" to the end of the word."
+Code: pigLatin("apple");
+Expected Output: "appleway"

+Test: "it will slice off the consonants from the beggining of the word and add them to the end + 'ay'"
+Code: pigLatin("break");
+Expected Output: "eakbray"

 Describe: vowelChecker()

 Test: "It will check a word to see if it begins with a vowel and if so return true"